4spacesdk/CI4RESTExtension/README.md

-# CI4RestExtension
+# CI4RESTExtension
-RestExtension for Code Igniter 4
+RESTExtension for Code Igniter 4

+Should be used in coherence with [ORMExtension](https://github.com/4spacesdk/CI4OrmExtension).